cisagov/get.gov/pages/help/help_account-management.md

 ### If you already have a .gov account

-If you already have a .gov account you’ll need to have a Login.gov account to request or manage your .gov domains.
+If you already have a .gov account you’ll need to have a Login.gov account to request or manage your .gov domain.

 ## Access your .gov domain account

-If you already have a .gov account you’ll need to have a Login.gov account to request or manage your .gov domains.
+If you already have a .gov account you’ll need to have a Login.gov account to request or manage your .gov domain.
 Follow these steps to [create your Login.gov account](https://login.gov/help/get-started/create-your-account/){.usa-link--external}.

 ## Update your contact information (email, phone)
 You can change the contact information associated with a .gov domain you manage.

-1. If you don’t already have a Login.gov account, you’ll need to create one to manage existing .gov domains. <a href="https://login.gov/help/get-started/create-your-account/" class="usa-link usa-link--external">Create a Login.gov account</a>.
+1. If you don’t already have a Login.gov account, you’ll need to create one to manage your .gov domain.
+[Create a Login.gov account](https://login.gov/help/get-started/create-your-account/){.usa-link--external}.
-2. Sign in with your Login.gov account to <a href="#">manage your domain</a>.
+2. Sign in with your Login.gov account to [manage your domain](#).
 3. Click the “Manage” link for your .gov domain.
 4. Click “Your contact information” on the left-side navigation.
 5. Update your contact information.